 Let’s first put this into perspective.
 If you google the average cost of a wedding in the US, the numbers vary by state but as this article suggests, those rates can range anywhere from about $150 to $275 per person.
 Now if 10 people cannot make your Wedding in New York, that’s not to say that you should go out and spend $2750 on live streaming so those guests can watch from home.
 However, sometimes asking the right questions and budgeting a little bit more for your Live Stream will go a long way towards creating an experience for your viewers at home that is align with the wonderfully rich guest experience of those who are actually able to attend in person.

 You’ll find that in this post-pandemic world we live in, many Wedding Videographers are now offering live streaming as on option.
-That’s a huge change from even just one year ago.
+That’s a huge change from even just two years ago.
 Free is always an option as many of us have cell phones capable of live streaming right in our pockets.
 But we’ve discussed several reasons why using a cell phone or webcam is actually a bad idea specifically when it comes to live streaming something as important as a wedding.
 Live streaming a casual event or gathering?
 Use a phone, no problem.
 But for a wedding?
 You should only consider using a phone if you have no budget and you're not concerned about your guests viewing experience.

 Just as rates for a good wedding photographer will vary, the rates for finding a reputable and experienced live streaming company will vary too.
 They can go anywhere from just $50 for an app or more of a DIY approach, to $400-$800 for companies usually just starting out in the live stream world, all the way up to $2500 or more for companies who may have several years of experience live streaming weddings. "$2500?!!" you say?
 Well, considering what you're saving by having less guests attend in person, the additional costs and peace of mind actually might work out to your advantage.